Losing weight when you are not trying to is a common symptom in people with cancer.

 Continuous weight loss can be worrying and a constant reminder of your illness.
 It can affect your quality of life and how you feel about yourself.

 Weight loss can depend on cancer type

-Weight loss can depend on cancer type.
+Weight loss can depend on the type of cancer you have.

 When to worry about your weight

-This may not seem like a lot of weight, but if you continue to lose weight at this rate, it could become a serious problem.
+Losing 5% of your normal weight may not seem like a lot.
+But if you continue to lose weight at this rate, it could become a severe problem.

 Monitor your weight

 - weigh yourself once a week at the same time, wearing the same clothes

 - keep an eye on how tight or loose your clothes, watch or rings are if you don't have scales